The

 • The certificate must be in PEM format

-• The certificate file with the private key, required for signing, must be in the CERT \ PRIV directory
+• The certificate file with the private key of the sender, required for signing, must be in the CERT \ PRIV directory

 S/MIME Encrypt